-On October 4th and October 5th, 2021, Harvard CMSA will host its annual Math Science Lectures in Honor of Raoul Bott.
-This year’s speaker will be Michael Freedman (Microsoft).
-The lectures will take place from 11:00am – 12:15pm (ET) on Zoom.
+On October 4th and October 5th, 2021, Harvard CMSA hosted the annual Math Science Lectures in Honor of Raoul Bott.
+This year’s speaker was Michael Freedman (Microsoft).
+The lectures took place on Zoom.

 This will be the third annual lecture series held in honor of Raoul Bott.

 Abstract: I will explore a toy model for our universe in which spontaneous symmetry breaking – acting on the level of operators (not states) – can produce the interacting physics we see about us from the simpler, single particle, quantum mechanics we study as undergraduates.
 Based on joint work with Modj Shokrian Zini, see arXiv:2011.05917 and arXiv:2108.12709.

 Abstract: The “c-principle” is a cousin of Gromov’s h-principle in which cobordism rather than homotopy is required to (canonically) solve a problem.
 We show that in certain well-known c-principle contexts only the mildest cobordisms, semi-s-cobordisms, are required.
 In physical applications, the extra topology (a perfect fundamental group) these cobordisms introduce could easily be hidden in the UV.
 This leads to a proposal to recast gauge theories such as EM and the standard model in terms of flat connections rather than curvature.
 See arXiv:2006.00374